Apollys/TheLibraryOfLife/principles__ray_dalio.md

 <br/>

-> Don't pay as much attention to people's conclusions as to the rasoning that led them to their conclusions.
+> Don't pay as much attention to people's conclusions as to the reasoning that led them to their conclusions.
 >
 > [376]